Bob Evermon: Education

 Evermon received his BFA from the Minneapolis College of Art.
-He did his Masters from the University of New Mexico, Albuquerque, New Mexico and did a workshop for Master printer-in Lithography from Tamarind Lithography, Hollywood, Ca.
+He did his master's from the University of New Mexico, Albuquerque, New Mexico and did a workshop for Master printer-in Lithography from Tamarind Lithography, Hollywood, Ca.

 Career

-Evermon started his academic career as an Assistant Printmaking Instructor at The Minneapolis College of Art in 1963 and became the Assistant in Printmaking at the Summer School there in 1964.
+Evermon started his academic career as an Assistant Printmaking Instructor at The Minneapolis College of Art (now called Minneapolis College of Art and Design) in 1963 and became the Assistant in Printmaking at the Summer School there in 1964.
 At the University of New Mexico, he was a Graduate Assistant in Printmaking from 1964 to 1965.
 He was a Printer and did research at Tamarind Lithography Workshop Inc in Hollywood, Ca in 1965 while he was also an Instructor of Printmaking at the University of California, Long Beach.
 From 1969 to 1970, he was an Assistant Professor of Art at the Nova Scotia College of Art and Design.
 After that, he was appointed the Head of Printmaking department and a Full Professor at the Cranbrook Academy of Art, Bloomfield Hills in Michigan.
 In 1973, he became a Full Professor, teaching in the fine arts department at the Emily Carr University of Art and Design for over 30 years.
 He was a Professor in Lithography at Banff Center summer school in Alberta from 1976 to 1978.
 Since 2018, he has been Professor Emeritus at Emily Carr University of Art and Design.

 In 1976, Evermon became the First President and Co-founder of Malaspina Printmakers Society in Vancouver and in 2010, he served on the Art, Culture and Heritage Advisory Committee to the District of Sechelt, after which he retired to his studio in Davis Bay.
 He has also been a Guest Artist at the University of Alberta, University of Alaska, Nova Scotia College of Art, University of Washington and the University of Saskatchewan.